 √ Psychology 330 Foundations of Research in Psychology.
 3hrs., 3crs., Prereq: 6 credits in Psychology; Coreq./Prereq.: Writing 301, 302 or 303--this is a writing intensive course.

 An introduction to the theoretical and methodological foundations of research in psychology.
 As part of this inquiry, students will explore the professional literature of the discipline by learning to access, read, summarize, and interpret published research.
-Through course projects students will gain familiarity with APA style, library resources as well as on-line resources such as PsychInfo and InfoTrac.
+Through course projects students will gain familiarity with APA style, library resources as well as on-line resources such as

+Psychlnfo and InfoTrac.

 √ Psychology 332.
 Social Psychology.
 3 hrs.; 3 cr.
-Prereg: Psychology 215.
+Prereq: 6 credits in Psychology; English 125.